 The Alberta College of Family Physicians (ACFP) is a Chapter of the College of Family Physicians of Canada.
 Incorporated as a Society in 1997, the ACFP is governed by a set of bylaws.
 The ACFP Governance Advisory Committee reviews the bylaws periodically and makes recommendations for amendment to the ACFP Board of Directors.
 Upon ACFP Board approval, the proposed amendments are presented to the CFPC Board of Directors for their approval.
 Final approval is obtained by the passing of a special resolution by the ACFP Members at the Annual Meeting of Members as described in Article Ten of the ACFP Bylaws.

 Our Bylaws help define the roles of the board, committees, and members and provide direction for the governance of the Chapter.
-The current Bylaws of the Alberta Chapter of the CFPC were approved at the Annual Meeting of Members on March 5, 2016, and amended by the Membership at the Annual Meeting of Members on March 7, 2020, and the Special Meeting of Members on January 18, 2021.
+The current Bylaws of the Alberta Chapter of the CFPC were approved at the Annual Meeting of Members on March 4, 2023.
 For more information see Annual Meeting of Members.

 THE OBJECTS OF ALBERTA COLLEGE OF FAMILY PHYSICIANS ARE